Ehsan-Ghoreishi/Ehsan-Ghoreishi/README.md

 ## 💻 About Me

 Hi!
-I'm Ehsan Ghoreishi, a passionate programmer specializing in Python, Artificial Intelligence, Machine Learning, JavaScript, HTML, and CSS.
+I'm Ehsan Ghoreishi, a passionate programmer specializing in Python, Artificial Intelligence,Data Science, Machine Learning, JavaScript, HTML, and CSS.
 I love exploring new technologies, building intelligent solutions, and sharing knowledge with the community!

 ---